koenvervloesem/snips-app-keep-quiet/README.md

 This app recognizes the following intents:

-*   koan:Quiet - You ask your assistant to stop replying to your voice commands.
+*   Quiet - You ask your assistant to stop replying to your voice commands.
-*   koan:Talk - You ask your assistant to talk again.
+*   Talk - You ask your assistant to talk again.

 ## Copyright